johannes-mueller/lv2-ui/README.md

 Still a lot

 * LV2 UI feature discovery
-* Atom ports
+* Atom ports [done]
 * Many things still need to be done the right way
-* Write derive macros
+* Implement macro rules for the descriptor structs and port collections
 * For sure a lot more
+* Integrate into rust-lv
+* Write actual plugins to test convenient usage
+* Write the two example plugins eg-sampler and eg-scope for the lv2 book

 Eventually this repo will hopefully disappear and become a part of rust-lv2.